 Liquidity risk is the risk that the Company will be unable to meet its payment obligations when they fall due under normal and stress circumstances.
 To limit this risk, management has arranged diversified funding sources.
 Management manages assets with liquidity in mind, and monitors future cash flows and liquidity on a daily basis.
-This incorporates an assessment of expected cash flows and the availability of high grade collateral which could be used to secure additional funding if required.
+This incorporates an assess-

 The Company maintains liquidity management with the objective of ensuring that funds will be available at all times to honour all cash flow obligations as they become due.

 Liquidity management policy is reviewed and approved by the Management.